zzr-idam/UHD-multi-exposure-image-fusion-algorithm/README.md

 1. our method can run in real time on a single GPU [RTX3090 with 24G RAM];
 2. it can also run in real time on the cell phone [huawei].

+## run

+python 3dlut.py [This is just a network file, but it is plug-and-play and you can use L1 loss to update the network parameters.]